Ranjitha75388/projects/shell script for 3-tier-application/springboot-backend.md

 echo "Building Spring Boot application using Maven..." mvn clean install -DskipTests

 # Check if the JAR file exists in the target directory
 JAR_FILE=$(find target -name "*.jar" -print -quit)

-if [ -z "$JAR_FILE" ]; then
-    echo "Error: No JAR file found in the target directory.
-Exiting." exit 1 fi

 # Run the Spring Boot application JAR file
 echo "Running the Spring Boot application from JAR file..."